magomimmo/modern-cljs/doc/tutorial-14.md

 Reload the [shopping][2] URI and change the values of the input fields of the Shopping Calculator form.
 By clicking the `Calculate` button you'll receive the form with the same values you previously typed in.
-So far so good.
+So far, so good.

 It's now time to make the calculation and to set the result in the `Total` field of the `shoppingForm`.